 - Make Your Design Accessible – If a site takes too long to load because it has a vast amount of high definition content, people won’t stick around to wait for it.
-Likewise, it needs to be organically arranged so that every action you perform on it seems natural.
+Likewise, you need to arrange it organically so that every action you perform on it seems natural.
 If users have to start hunting for the content they want then they won’t come back a second time.

 Google Freshness Factor

 The Google Freshness factor can change at the drop of a hat in today’s worldwide, 24/7, instant access culture.
-It’s like the must-have toy at Christmas; people fight and claw to get it at all costs, and then just as quickly the phase has gone and is replaced by the new must-have toy.
+It’s like the must-have toy at Christmas; people fight and claw to get it at all costs.
+Then just as quickly the phase has gone and the new must-have toy replaces it.

 Trying to optimise your SEO in a climate such as this takes stamina and hard work.
-The fresher your content is, the more likely it is to be noticed by the Google algorithms.
-The job the Googlebot has is deciding how long a period of time is considered fresh for a particular subject.
+The fresher your content is, the more likely the Google algorithms will notice it.
+The job the Googlebot has is deciding how long a period of time is it would consider a subject ‘fresh’.

-For example, something like Brexit is an ongoing story, but most people want know the most recent developments of the deal rather than historical data.
-So, if someone types in ‘Brexit’ in the Google search bar, the chances are they want to know about something that happened this week rather than something that happened on the Leave/Remain campaign trail at the very beginning.
+For example, something like Brexit is an ongoing story.
+But most people want know the most recent developments of the deal rather than historical data.
+So, if someone types in ‘Brexit’ in the Google search bar, the chances are they want to know about something that happened this week.
+Not something that happened on the Leave/Remain campaign trail at the very beginning.

-If the latest news that week is Brexit reaching Stage Two of the talks, what the algorithm then has to determine is how long that news is considered hot before it is replaced by some other aspect of the story.
+If the latest news that week is Brexit reaching Stage Two of the talks, what the algorithm then has to determine is how long people consider that news hot before some other aspect of the story replaces it.

 It does this by measuring the amount of traffic related to that topic.
-If lots of stories, tweets, blogs etc. are being written and shared about Stage Two, then that will be picked up by the algorithm and promoted to the top of the rankings.
+If people are writing lots of stories, tweets, blogs etc. about Stage Two, then the algorithm will pick it up and promote it to the top of the rankings.

 Traffic is important on a site.
 The engagement rank – SEO click through rate traffic algorithm is definitely something you would need to bare in mind.
 What is the point in writing these fantastic pages, updating them with fresh content and building links if there is no traffic?

-Once it sees the spike start to decline and being taken over by something else then Stage Two will be demoted.
-It can be revived if Stage Two becomes an important factor of the negotiations again, and this is where links to or a remoulding of older pages can become advantageous.
+It will demote Stage Two once it sees the spike start to decline and something else overtakes it.
+The algorithm can revive it if Stage Two becomes an important factor of the negotiations again.
+This is where links to or a remoulding of older pages can become advantageous.

-The Google algorithm has been specifically designed to know what is up to the minute and what is not depending upon the particular field it is ranking.
-A more thorough explanation of how the Google ranking factor comes into play can be read here:
+Google designs the algorithm specifically to know what is up to the minute and what is not depending upon the particular field it is ranking.
+You can read a more thorough explanation of how the Google ranking factor comes into play here: